Should a sperm donor have to pay child support?

 The loophole the state is using to get around the contract the donor signed upon donating is that the insemination wasn’t done under the supervision of a physician.
 Thus, they can’t be completely sure of the paternity, and the contract he signed is invalid.
 The lack of surety around the identity of the father also means, according to a spokeswoman for the state, that they’re “required by statute to establish paternity and then pursue child support from the noncustodial parent.”

-The costs of fighting this case has already set the donor, a married foster father, back 10% of his annual salary, and there is a legal defense fund set up for him through his attorney’s office.
+The costs of fighting this case has already set the donor, a married foster father, back 10% of his annual salary.